the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props.md

 ## React Props

 Currently we are using the `list` as a global variable in our project.
-At the beginning, we used it directly from the global scope in the App component, now at this point in the List component.
+At the beginning, we used it directly from the global scope in the App component, and now at this point in the List component.
 This could work if you only had one global variable, but it isn't maintainable with multiple variables across multiple components.
 By using so-called props in React, we can pass variables as information from one component to another component.

 Before using props for the first time, we'll move the `list` from the global scope into the App component and give it a descriptive name.
 Don't forget to refactor the App component's function from concise to block body in order to declare the `list` prior to the return statement: